Start Blogging Successfully: How to Write Blog Posts

 7 – Write the Headline

 The headline is the first thing your audience sees.
-And it’s a “make it or break it” moment because this is when a person decides whether to read your post or not.
+And it’s a “make it or break it” moment when a person decides whether to read your post.

 Make sure your headline is catchy, exact and informative.
 Avoid clickbait and vague titles that can mislead your readers.